Convergence of three-dimensional loop-erased random walk in the natural parametrization: Introduction

 \subsection{Some words about the proof}

-In this subsection, we will give the sketch of the proof of Theorems \ref{1st} and \ref{3rd} and will skip Theorems \ref{2nd} and \ref{4th} as they are neither surprising nor a difficult part of this paper.
-For Theorem \ref{4th}, let us mention that the distribution of the initial part of $\gamma_{n}$ is similar to that of $\gamma_{n}^{\infty}$ (see Corollary 4.5 of \cite{Mas} for this similarity).
-Therefore, once we establish Theorem \ref{3rd}, we can obtain Theorem \ref{4th} by ``attaching" initial parts of $\eta$ (or some version of $\eta$) appropriately (see Section 8 for the precise argument).
-We also remark that in Section \ref{sec:sketch}, there is a sketch of the proof of the key $L^2$-estimate \eqref{KEY}.
+Theorems \ref{1st} and \ref{3rd} are the meat of the present article, while Theorems \ref{2nd} and \ref{4th} follow from routine arguments and are neither surprising nor difficult.
+For Theorem \ref{4th}, let us mention that the distribution of an initial part of $\gamma_{n}$ is similar to that of $\gamma_{n}^{\infty}$ (see \eqref{eq:LERWvsILERW} for a precise statement).
+Therefore, once we establish Theorem \ref{3rd}, we can construct the scaling limit of ILERW by ``attaching" initial parts of $\eta$ (or some version of $\eta$) appropriately and thus obtain Theorem \ref{4th}.
+See Section \ref{sec:8} for the precise argument.